kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE fix loading more than a single block of file storage via BREAD
 * DONE BUG Any push following the use of BREAD results in a malloc error...
 Retest.
 Or this could mean string longer >64bytes to go to multiple blocks
 * DONE Rework the storage system file structure and functions.
 Remove some of the defunct words.
+* DONE have a word to set break point at a DMARKer.
+Not doing

 * TODO Can't use EXEC in code so need another way to trigger stack eval.
 Make EXEC to take a count of strings?
 * TODO EXEC and STKEXEC not evaluating???? is COLN def non re-entrant? does it care about existing setups?
 EXEC is OK but STKEXEC not working?
 Stack appears messed up.
 Where is it going wrong?